 Hi Edward,

 After I saw your question I went ahead and baked this cake again, this time with 2 teaspoons of ground cardamom.
-I tasted great!
+It tasted great!
 So, yes, you can definitely use 2 teaspoons for a strong cardamom flavor.
 I'll add that option to the recipe.

 All the best,